kafkalainen/doom_nukem/README.md

 - Pixel offset
 - Is right point needed to properly render the space?
 - Segfault in renderer when the function returns back to the same portal it came from.
+- Wall distorted because only angle is used.
+Solved using perpentual distance to the wall.
 Fabien's Sanglard's tutorial for Building Duke Nukem Graphics Engine [Link](https://fabiensanglard.net/duke3d/build_engine_internals.php)

 # TO-DO